enterprisemodules/ora_profile/documentation/client/software.md

 ### oracle_base<a name='client::software_oracle_base'>

-The base firectory to use for the Oracle installation.
+The base directory to use for the Oracle installation.

 The default is : `/u01/app/oracle`